craigspaeth/nap/README.md

 ## Middleware

-Use nap as middleware to quickly serve files in memory rather than writing to disk and avoid redundant git diffs.
+Use nap as middleware to quickly serve files in memory rather than writing to disk.
 (In 'development' mode only)

 ````javascript
 var nap = require('nap')